Glegolas/IDEAL-Love2D-gamestate/README.md

 }
 ```
 ## Side Effects Of This System:
+- Every gamestate will abide by a [singleton pattern](https://en.wikipedia.org/wiki/Singleton_pattern).
+Any changes made during a gamestate's processes are persistent and require maintenance from either the ```exit``` or ```enter``` callbacks (functions 5 and 4).
+- The gamestate must be kept as a ordered list which means that it cannot have anything other than sequential numbers as keys.
+This is to ensure that access-time-complexity is as optimal as possible.
+- The gamestate's callback functions are not self-referential.
+They are intended to reference from an external scope, either global or local, which cuts an additional argument for the callbacks (the argument containing the self-reference) and removes any overhead from accessing the callback function in the gameloop by directly calling it from a local variable.

 ## (Optional) Side Effects Of This Template:
 ###### (NOTE: feel free to remove or keep any of these)